logo

 Q: How can I attach fabric to Owens Corning 703 or 705?

-A: Here's a process that seems to work well:
+A: Here's a process that works well: